mohawker/fyp-ctf-challenges/README.md

 # fyp-ctf-challenges
-A series of CTF challenges created to complement Software Security tutorials in university
+A series of CTF challenges created to enhance Software Security curriculum in NTU.

 ## Challenges